Skip to main content

 International markets provide different competitive dynamics than the U.S.

 Domino's has built the strongest global presence with over 10,000 international locations.
-The company entered markets systematically, adapted to local tastes, and leveraged its technology platform to maintain operational consistency.
+The company entered markets systematically, adapted to local tastes, and used its technology platform to maintain operational consistency.

 Pizza Hut's international business, particularly in China, has been a relative bright spot compared to struggling U.S. operations.
 The brand entered Asian markets early and built strong positions before local competitors emerged.